 Educate Yourself and Others About Essential Tremor

-Avoid alcohol consumption.
-While small amounts of alcohol seem to relieve essential tremor in some patients, it may interact with medications used to treat ET and also have negative effects on the body, such as alcohol dependency disorder or liver damage.
+- Avoid alcohol consumption.
+While small amounts of alcohol seem to relieve essential tremor in some patients, it may interact with medications used to treat Essential Tremors and also have negative effects on the body, such as alcohol dependency disorder or liver damage.
 Most experts do not recommend its use.

-Consider taking a small dose of medication, such as a beta-blocker, before a social outing -- this helps to reduce the tremors.
+- Talk to your doctor about taking a small dose of medication, such as a beta-blocker, before a social outing; this may help to reduce the tremors.